erth5/webstorm-template/README.md

 # WebStorm-template

-this template is for WebStorm web projects it contains:
+This template is for WebStorm web projects it contains:
 - a basic folder structure
 - initialized npm